khaytsus/rigtool/README.md

   * Exit
  * power
   * Set the power on the radio if possible
+ * note
+  * Write a note about the current frequency into a note file for reference later
  * lock
   * Lock to current frequency and mode
   * This is software lock; does not set Lock setting on radio, just keeps the radio at current settings